pngwn/MDsveX/packages/parse/PLUGINS.md

 In `TreeBuilder` (batch), the gap is effectively zero.
 Open and close fire back-to-back as the builder walks through a pre-parsed opcode sequence.

 Plugin code is identical in both modes.
 The handler doesn't know which builder it's running in.
-The only observable difference is that `textContent` is only guaranteed complete in the close callback — during the open handler, it reflects whatever has arrived so far (which is nothing in batch mode, and a partial state in streaming mode).
+The only observable difference is that `text_content` is only guaranteed complete in the close callback — during the open handler, it reflects whatever has arrived so far (which is nothing in batch mode, and a partial state in streaming mode).

 ## Composition